Names of God: West African Vodun

-Yoruba religion
+Iṣeṣẹ

-The supreme creator in the traditional religion of the Yoruba people is known as Olorun or Olodumare.
-The Yoruba believe that Olodumare is omnipotent and is the source of all.
+The supreme being in Iṣẹṣẹ, the traditional religion of the Yoruba people, is known as Olorun or Olodumare.
+The Yoruba traditionally believe that Olodumare is omnipotent and is the source of all.
 Olodumare is aloof; he is not directly involved in earthly matters and lets other Yoruba deities (orisha), who are his sons and daughters, answer human concerns through divination, possession, sacrifice and more.
 However, everything is in the hands of Olodumare when they are going to bed at night.
-Yoruba Muslims and Christians also refer to the Abrahamic God as Olorun.
+Yoruba Muslims and Christians also refer to the Abrahamic God as Olorun or Olodumare.

 Zulu traditional religion

 Unkulunkulu is the supreme creator in Zulu traditional religion.
-Unkulunkulu brought human beings and cattle from an area of reeds.
-He created everything, from land and water, to man and the animals.
+Unkulunkulu is believed to have brought human beings and cattle from an area of reeds.
+He is described as having created everything, from land and water, to man and the animals.
 He is considered the first man as well as the parent of all Zulu.
-He taught the Zulu how to hunt, how to make fire, and how to grow food.
+He is traditionally believed to have taught the Zulu how to hunt, how to make fire, and how to grow food.
 Zulu Christians also refer to the Abrahamic God as Unkulunkulu.